 - Energy and Renewables

-- Water and Natural Resources
+- Water and Marine Resources

-Research activities in a fourth division, Economics and Policies, are addressed within the scope of the three existing divisions.
 Research at EEWRC strives to be interdisciplinary and issue-driven, embracing the physical, chemical, biological and human/socio-economic sciences.
 Research at EEWRC is related to three major focus areas:

 - achieving a low carbon economy via the adoption of measures for energy efficiency and the employment of renewable energies to reduce the dependence on hydrocarbon energy sources;